oneapi-src/level-zero-spec/core/PROG.md

 ## cl_mem
 OpenCL buffer objects may be registered for use as an Xe device memory allocation.
-Registering an OpenCL buffer object with Xe does not alter the lifetime of the OpenCL buffer object.
+Registering an OpenCL buffer object with Xe merely obtains a pointer to the underlying device memory allocation and does not alter the lifetime of the device memory underlying the OpenCL buffer object.
-The registered device allocation is destroyed when the OpenCL buffer object is destroyed, and does not need to be explicitly destroyed or un-registered from Xe.
+Freeing the Xe device memory allocation effectively "un-registers" the allocation from Xe, and should be performed before the OpenCL buffer object is destroyed.
+Using the Xe device memory allocation after destroying its associated OpenCL buffer object will result in undefined behavior.

-Applications are responsible for enforcing memory consistency for shared buffer objects using existing OpenCL and/or Xe functionality.
+Applications are responsible for enforcing memory consistency for shared buffer objects using existing OpenCL and/or Xe APIs.

 ## cl_program
 Xe modules are always in a compiled state and therefore prior to retrieving an xe_module_handle_t from